Policy & Code of Conduct

 Grade Appeal Policy

-The grade appeal policy process is for Teachers College courses only.
+The grade appeal policy process is for MLFC courses only.
 The Grade Appeal Policy document explains the procedures for the appeal of grades and results of graduate student culminating experiences.
 A student may appeal a grade only when they can document that one or a combination of the following has occurred:

-To receive consideration, grade appeals must be submitted to the lead course instructor within 10 business days of the last date for posting final grades, as noted in the Academic Calendar
+To receive consideration, grade appeals must be submitted to the lead course instructor within 10 business days of the last date for posting final grades, as noted in the Academic Calendar.

 Incomplete Grade Process

-An incomplete grade of 'I' can only be given by the lead instructor when a student, who is doing otherwise acceptable work, is unable to complete a course due illness or other conditions beyond the student’s control.
+An incomplete grade of 'I' can only be given by the lead instructor when a student, who is doing otherwise acceptable work, is unable to complete a course due to illness or other conditions beyond the student’s control.

 To request an 'I' grade students must: